In English grammar, a verb has five properties: voice, mood, tense, person, and number.

 *Note: The number of the verb has to agree with the number of the subject (noun or pronoun).
 If the subject is singular then the verb should also be singular.
+Likewise, if the subject is plural then the verb should also be plural.
+This is known as subject-verb agreement.
 Subject-Verb agreement results in a grammatically correct sentence.

-Verbs ending with -s are generally singular, while verbs without it are generally plural.
+Verbs ending with -s are generally singular, while verbs ending without -s are generally plural.